mickys/bytearray-node/README.md

 # ByteArray-node

-This is a Node.js implementation of the Actionscript 3 ByteArray, without any dependencies!
+This is a Node.js implementation of the Actionscript 3 ByteArray, supporting AMF0.

 # Installation